- Alternatively, the game will be released as a whole for the New 3DS.

 - Xander is definitely a Camus expy.
 And Camus was recruitable as Sirius in Mystery of the Emblem, so he fits the pattern.

 - Corrin's story is also very similar to Altena.
 Both were royal children from a fertile country that was opposed by another, less fertile country (Leonster and Hoshido, Thracia and Nohr).
 Both were kidnapped when the prince/king was out of the country (Quan in Yeid, Sumeragi in Cheve), and the prince/king was killed by the king of the opposing country (Travant, Garon).
-The murdering king adopted the child and raised him/her alongside an older brother (Aereone, Xander).
-When the royal child grew up, s/he met his/her siblings (Leif, the Hoshido siblings), who implored him/her to join them in their cause, even if it meant going against their adopted family.
+The murdering king adopted the child and raised them alongside an older brother (Aereone, Xander).
+When the royal child grew up, they met their siblings (Leif, the Hoshido siblings), who implored them to join them in their cause, even if it meant going against their adopted family.
 Altena also the option to talk to either a subordinate of her adopted father (Hannibal) or a subordinate of her biological father (Finn), much like how characters loyal to their country are route-exclusive in Fates.
 Altena's choice somewhat reflects the Revelation route: she runs off instead of joining either, demands answers from her adopted father, and ultimately joins her biological brother.
 Finally, she persuades her adopted brother to join her against the true enemy in the end.

 - Lucina isn't a Mysterious Waif.
 She's mysterious until the reveal, but she's far from a waif.
 Also, the male Avatar in Awakening doesn't have an Implied Love Interest the way Chrom does with a female Avatar or Sumia.
 The only major impact Lucina x Male Avatar has on the plot is that it changes the dialogue in Lucina's Judgment.